 We had dinner at Havana’s, an island-themed restaurant located at 1 North Lake Park Blvd.
 I ordered a glass of Alamos Malbec (from the extensive wine list) and had the Scallops Casino — five fresh scallops topped with applewood bacon and butter, served over sautéed spinach and sweet pea risotto.
 Pickier members of our party ordered the Pasta Carbonara and BT’s Chicken — an entrée consisting of romano cheese- and panko-encrusted chicken topped with a lemon butter caper sauce and served over Yukon gold potatoes.

 We spent the rest of the evening shopping along Lake Park Boulevard.
 My favorite store was The Mermaid Castle, which offers an eclectic collection of mermaid and fairy figurines, jewelry, clothing, crystals and more.
 It truly is a “mystical and alluring escape from the status quo,” as the website promises.

 Ready for another beach day, we swam and tanned from 10 a.m. to 2 p.m., then showered and headed to the North Carolina Aquarium at Fort Fisher around 3 p.m.
-We gazed upon vibrant tanks filled with sharks, jellyfish, tropical fish, sea urchins, coral and more, then headed outdoors to the “Dinosaurs!” exhibit, where animatronic T-rexes, horned Diabloceratops and other extinct species roared to life.
+We gazed upon vibrant tanks filled with sharks, jellyfish, tropical fish, sea urchins, coral and more, then headed outdoors to the temporary “Dinosaurs!” exhibit (open through summer of 2018), where animatronic T-rexes, horned Diabloceratops and other extinct species roared to life.
 It was fantastic!

 See "Dinosaurs!" during your visit to the North Carolina Aquarium at Fort Fisher.